TheJacksonLaboratory/KCET/README.md

 We provide the following scripts:

 - [runRandomForest](scripts/runRandomForest.py): The script generates all of the ROC/PR plots that are presented in the manuscript and supplemental material.
+- [pkpki](scripts/pkpki.py): Generate file with protein kinase (PK) to protein kinase inhibitor (PKI) links.
+This is not needed for the analysis but was useful to check the data being used for classification by hand for quality control purposes.

 ## running the tool